How to Combat Slow Computer Speeds

-All the kids are home from school, your parents are coming to visit, and you’re trying to be productive, but the internet doesn’t seem to want to budge.
+All the kids are home from school, your in-laws are coming to visit, and you’re trying to be productive, but the internet doesn’t seem to want to budge.
 You’re experiencing slow computer speeds.
 There are just too many devices running at once, and they’re eating up all your bandwidth.
 Even though you might have your provider’s best speed package, that many devices can slow you down.

 Turn Off the Wi-Fi